streembit/streembit-updater/README.md

 ```

 Change the account details of the config.json file.
 Your device is identified by the account name, and therefore to make accessible your device
 you must create a unique account entity on the Streembit network.
-For example, if you want the device to be identifed with the "myraspberrypi" then
+For example, if you want the device to be identifed as "myraspberrypi" then
 put the "myraspberrypi" name at the node.account field.

 ```json